NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 accurate, and can be constrained to not move much, while the orientations can move more.

-The default behavior is to have a soft camera position constraint, that should keep the camera positions reasonably in-place, without preventing the correction of jitter.
-This is controlled by the option ``--camera-position-weight``, whose default value is 0.1.
+The default behavior is to have no camera position constraint.
+This is controlled by the option ``--camera-position-weight``, whose default value is 0.0.
 This option scales appropriately with the number of interest points, the local averaged GSD, anchor points, and their weight.
+This can impede the optimization, so should be used with care.

 More details can be found in the ``bundle_adjust`` documentation, as the same logic is used for both tools (:numref:`ba_cam_constraints`).